soumyadipdas37/finescoop.github.io/source/_posts/britain_braces_for_record_lows_of_10c_as_polar_plunge_sweeps_nation.md

 Some of the weekend’s coldest daytime temperatures are likely to be in the north Pennines, where some areas might only reach a chilly 10C (50F) today.
 Meanwhile, Scarborough, North Yorks, is likely to hit a maximum of 13C (55F) this afternoon, which will feel like 8-9C (46-48F) due to strong northerly winds reaching 28mph.
 The Meteorological Office said high pressure is due to build through the weekend bringing ‘plenty of sunshine’ and lessening winds.
-Frank Saunders, chief meteorologist at the Met Office, said: ‘We’ve seen a real mix of weather this August - with a heatwave earlier this month and in the last week we’ve had two named storms bringing very wet and windy weather across the country.
+Frank Saunders, chief meteorologist at the Met Office, said ‘We’ve seen a real mix of weather this August - with a heatwave earlier this month and in the last week we’ve had two named storms bringing very wet and windy weather across the country.
 ‘With high pressure on the way this weekend we’re going to end the month with much more settled weather, with plenty of late summer sunshine for many.
 It’ll be a dry weekend for most areas too.’
 The mixed forecast for the weekend follows heavy rain and thunder as 5.6 million motorists were expected to take to the roads for the bank holiday getaway.
 There was flash flooding in Devon, Cornwall and Hampshire on Friday morning as more than half a month’s rain fell in 12 hours.